nebs123/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-3-strcmp.c - contains function to lexographically compare two strings 4-rev_array.c -contains function to reverse an array of ints 5-string_toupper.c - contains function to turn all lowercase letter to upper case
+3-strcmp.c - contains function to lexographically compare two strings 4-rev_array.c -contains function to reverse an array of ints 5-string_toupper.c - contains function to turn all lowercase letter to upper case 6-cap_string.c - function capitalizes the words in a string